awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2launch-v2-settings.md

 The following procedure describes how to use the EC2Launch v2 settings dialog box to enable or disable settings\.
 **Note**
-If you manually configured custom tasks in the agent\-config\.yml file, and you attempt to open the Amazon EC2Launch settings dialog box, you will receive an error\.
-To update launch settings after manually configuring custom tasks, continue to manually update the agent\-config\.yml file located at C:\\ProgramData\\Amazon\\EC2Launch\\config\.
-For task configuration details, see [EC2Launch v2 task configuration](#ec2launch-v2-task-configuration)\.
+If you improperly configure custom tasks in the agent\-config\.yml file, and you attempt to open the Amazon EC2Launch settings dialog box, you will receive an error\.
+For example schema, see [Example: `agent-config.yml`](#ec2launch-v2-example-agent-config)\.

 1. Launch and connect to your Windows instance\.